supervisely/developer-portal/app-development/apps-with-gui/autostart.md

 activate_on_autostart()
 ```

-We will see that where are no changes in GUI.
+We will see that there are no changes in GUI.

 ![Not activated](https://github.com/supervisely/developer-portal/assets/87002239/75e06b6f-1602-4f37-bb08-51926aceefe7)